 ALAI's mission is to formulate and develop responses to the various challenges posed by communication and its democratization, as a strategic area for democratic validity, social justice, peace and multicultural coexistence and regional integration.

-The Data Justice Lab is a new space for research and collaboration at Cardiff University’s School of Journalism, Media and Culture (JOMEC).
-It seeks to advance a research agenda that examines the intricate relationship between datafication and social justice, highlighting the politics and impacts of data-driven processes and big data.
+The Data Justice Lab examines the intricate relationship between datafication and social justice, highlighting the politics and impacts of data-driven processes and big data.
+The lab is hosted at Cardiff University’s School of Journalism, Media and Culture.
 The lab is directed by Dr Lina Dencik, Dr Arne Hintz, and Dr Joanna Redden.

 Development Alternatives with Women for a New Era (DAWN) is a network of feminist scholars, researchers and activists from the economic South working for economic and gender justice and sustainable and democratic development.
 Through research, analyses, advocacy and, more recently, training, DAWN seeks to support women’s mobilization within civil society to challenge inequitable social, economic and political relations at global, regional and national levels, and to advance feminist alternatives.